brandon-schabel/bnk-sync/README.md

 - **Server**: A Bun server using `@bnk/websocket-manager`.
 - **Client**: A React app using `@bnk/websocket-manager-react`.
 - **Shared Types**: A `shared-types` package so that both server and client share the same message interfaces.

+### Example: OctoPrompt Project

+The project that inspired the creation of this websocket state manager.
+OctoPrompt is a local first Application for managing prompts for your programming projects as well as a robust chat system where you can chat with many cloud providers as well as several local providers like Ollama and LMStudio.

+Checkout out [Octoprompt](https://github.com/brandon-schabel/octoprompt) Octoprompt is built with a React Frontend a Bun Backend.
+The `@bnk/websocket-manager` and `@bnk/websocket-manager-react` are deeply integration into OctoPrompt so it serves as a great example.
+It always syncs the state to a local sqlite DB to always persist the user state with very quick UI interactions.

 To run: